 We visit the nearby Jam Factory Workshops and Design Gallery.
 For almost 50 years, the Jam Factory has supported and promoted innovative craft and design through its studios, galleries and shops.
 It is a not-for-profit organisation recognised globally as a centre of excellence.
 It runs four studios: Ceramics, Glass, Furniture, and Jewellery and Metal.
 There are also independent studio spaces for some of Australia’s best emerging creative talent.

 After touring the gallery, we shall drive to Adelaide airport where our tour ends.
-Should you require homeward flight bookings, ASA staff can assist you.
 B